amonaghan715/M4_CasualCreator/README.md

 ** Note: For best experience and to prevent toolbar difficulties, I would strongly advise using the Magic Easel with your browser in full screen mode.

 # Usage Tools and Modes
-**Clear** This button erases the canvas entirely for the user to restart.
+**Clear**: This button erases the canvas entirely for the user to restart.

-**Select brush** This dropdown contains all of the tool options for the user to draw with:
+**Select brush**: This dropdown contains all of the tool options for the user to draw with:
 - Line - Draws a line following the mouse.
 - Dots - Draws dots following the mouse.
 - Sparkles - Draw sparkles following the mouse.
 The sparkles are drawn using bezier vertices.